You need to upgrade your Flash Player

 A monument to Haverhill’s great poet and abolitionist

-Located on its original site, the John Greenleaf Whittier Birthplace is substantially the same as when the poet lived there.
-Best known for his poetry—in particular his poem, Snow-Bound—Whittier was also involved in the abolitionist movement and helped form the Republican Party.
-Many of the settings described in Whittier’s poetry may still be recognized at the Birthplace today.
+(Download Brochure) The John Greenleaf Whittier Birthplace is substantially the same as when the poet lived there.
+Best known for his poetry—in particular his poem, Snow-Bound—Whittier was also a prime mover in the abolitionist movement.

 Hours

-The Birthplace is open from the third Wednesday in April through the last Sunday in October.
+The Birthplace is typically open from the fourth Friday in April through the last Sunday in October.
 With the exception of special events, the Birthplace is closed during the winter.